nafizjiwa/DOM-and-Element-Selectors/README.md

 - An object that represents the page you in the web browswer which provides you with an API to interact with it.
 - Web Browser constructs the DOM when it loads an HTML document
 - It structures all the elements in a tree like representation
-- Javascript can access the DOM to dynamically change the content, structure, and style of a web page
 ```
     <DOCTYPE html>
     <html lang='en'>